isw-kudos/huddo-docs/docs/boards/cp/migration.md

-# Migration of Activities to Huddo Boards
+# Migration of Activities to Huddo Boards (with Component Pack)

+!!! tip

+    If you are not using Component Pack please follow [this guide](/boards/connections/migration)

 As part of the installation process for Huddo Boards (Activities Plus) you must run the migration service to move the existing Activities into Huddo Boards.

+!!! info

-> Note: please review the [Roles page](/boards/cp/roles/) for details on how Community Activity membership is interpreted & presented by Boards
+    Please review the [Roles page](/boards/cp/roles/) for details on how Community Activity membership is interpreted & presented by Boards

 ## Process Overview